open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 {{< /expand >}}
-> Could you say how the people who've been involved closer in GaudiLabs have benefited from their work in Guadi labs?
+> Could you say how the people who've been involved closer in GaudiLabs have benefited from their work in GaudiLabs?

 {{< card2 "Personal gain">}}
 I like to meet people and talk about things.

+Whenever possible, I ensure that the collaboration is mutually beneficial.

-Sometimes I pay people when I can.
+Sometimes I hire people for a job when I can

 Sometimes people get a lot of inspiration from what I'm doing.
 They can be inspired to do something similar or to do the same.
 {{< /card2 >}}

 {{< expand "Show answer">}}
 There are different ways I'm selling interesting products.
-If you go on Etsy at the theremin, I got  positive feedback.
+If you go on Etsy for the OpenTheremin, there is a lot of positive feedback.
 People are enjoying the product.
-Sometimes I pay people when I can.
+Sometimes I hire people for a job when I can.
 Sometimes people get a lot of inspiration from what I'm doing.
 They can be inspired to do something similar or to do the same.
 There is all the open-source content that I do.
 The commercial products are a part of all products on the GaudiLabs website.
 You can explore non-commercial products and find blueprints on how to do it and a YouTube video.

-I gave you an interview and I talked to scientists.
-A lot of people, especially in OpenDrop, apply for funding with the project.
-They  want to do this research on this platform.
-I think it helps th em to get funding.
+I give interviews and I talk to scientists.
+A lot of people, especially in OpenDrop, apply for funding with a related project.
+They  want to do their research on the OpenDrop platform.
+And I think it helps them to get funding.
 I sometimes think I should apply for funding myself, because I'm basically living and working from sales and profit that I make from the sales.
 I usually don't get grants or cultural funding with the company.

 {{< /expand >}}